gvwilson/thirdbit/src/fiction/santas/index.md

 "S. Greenwood, Isla del Tesoro".

 He took it back to his room and lay down once again with it beside him.
-One of the toy reinder in the mobile hanging from the ceiling was missing a hoof.
+One of the toy reindeer in the mobile hanging from the ceiling was missing a hoof.
 You could study the mobile for hours and not notice it, but once he did,